The Ugly Side of School Self-Esteem Programs

 It was not only about meeting physical challenges, including five chin-ups, 35 sit-ups in one minute, and running five kilometres in 28 minutes.
 He also earned them by getting good grades, acting mature and doing a good job with tasks such as being in charge of mess hall.

-Before attending the boarding school, Chan struggled with failing grades in another private school in Windsor, Ont.
+Before attending the boarding school, Chan struggled with failing grades in another private school in Windsor, Ontario.
 Through hard work and discipline at the academy, Chan raised his 40 average to over 80.
 The majority of Robert Land Academy students increase their marks by at least a full letter grade within their first year, according to the school.

 Private schools generally focus on accomplishments, strong discipline and academics, which is the right approach to promoting self-esteem and delivers “superior results,” says Michael Zwaagstra, who co-wrote a new book, What’s Wrong with Our Schools: And How We Can Fix Them, in an interview with Our Kids Media.